The Conway-Sloane calculus for 2-adic lattices: Equivalences between fine decompositions

 None of these cases occur, because these lattices don't represent $1$ mod~$8$, contrary to the hypothesis that some fine decomposition has a term~$1^+_G$.
 This non-representation is easy to see because $L$ is $\qf{\pm3}$ or $\qf{5,-2}$ or $\qf{5,6}$, plus a lattice in which all norms are divisible by~$8$.

-So we may suppose $F$ has a term $1^+_{\cdots}$.
+So we may suppose $F$ has a term $1^+_{\cdots}$, and must show that after further operations we may suppose it has a term $1^+_G$.
+We are done unless our term $1^+_{\cdots}$ is $1^+_R$.
 If the compartment $C$ containing it has any givers then we may use giver permutation to complete the proof.
 So suppose $C$ consists of receivers.
 If there are $4$ receivers then we may convert them to givers, reducing to the previous case.
-If $C$ has two terms of different scales, neither of which is our $1^+_{\cdots}$ term, then we may use sign walking to convert them to givers, again reducing to a known case.
+If $C$ has two terms of different scales, neither of which is our $1^+_R$ term, then we may use sign walking to convert them to givers, again reducing to a known case.
 Only a few cases remain, none of which actually occur, by a similar argument to the previous paragraph.

 Namely, after more sign walking we may take $F$ to be

 The first set of possibilities is

 none of which represent $1$ mod~$8$.
 The second set of possibilities is